Music of Cuba: Tropical waltz

 The waltz (El vals) arrived in Cuba by 1814.
 It was the first dance in which couples were not linked by a communal sequence pattern.
 It was, and still is, danced in 3/4 time with the accent on the first beat.
 It was originally thought scandalous because couples faced each other, held each other in the 'closed' hold, and, so to speak, ignored the surrounding community.
 The waltz entered all countries in the Americas; its relative popularity in 19th-century Cuba is hard to estimate.

 Indigenous Cuban dances did not use the closed hold with couples dancing independently until the danzón later in the century, though the guaracha might be an earlier example.
 The waltz has another characteristic: it is a 'travelling' dance, with couples moving round the arena.
 In Latin dances, progressive movement of dancers is unusual, but does occur in the conga, the samba and the tango.

 The Tropical waltz was performed in a slower tempo and frequently included a sung melody with a text.
-Those texts usually referred to the beauties of the Cuban countryside, the longing of the Siboneyes (Cuban aboriginee) and other creole themes.
+Those texts usually referred to the beauties of the Cuban countryside, the longing of the Siboneyes (an Indigenous people of Cuba) and other creole themes.
 With accents on its three beats, its melody was fluid and composed of equal value notes.
 It was similar to many other songs in which the melody was treated in a syllabic way, where the first beat was not stressed by a brief anacrusis but had a tendency to move toward the second beat like in the peasant (guajiro) song.